 Best-known for their famed turtle races that occur every Wednesday during the summer months, Longville also hosts a fantastic 4th of July celebration.
 It all begins the evening of July 3rd with Music in the Park at Salem Lutheran Church.
 After that, Longville packs a lot of great activities into one day of celebration!

 On the Fourth, numerous food vendors take over a city parking lot.
-Selling everything from cheese curds to sno-cones, the wide variety of options ensures there’ll be treats for everyone to enjoy.
+Selling everything from cheese curds to snow-cones, the wide variety of options ensures there’ll be treats for everyone to enjoy.
 A bean bag tournament and beer garden will appeal to adults, while kids can jump for joy in the free inflatables!
 Don’t forget some cash for the town’s pie sale!

 A traditional parade rounds out this patriotic party, and fireworks shot over Girl Lake will end the celebration with a boom.
-Check out the official flyer here.

 And if you get tuckered out from all the walking and sightseeing, stake out a spot in the bleachers to watch the Warroad Muskies round the bases!
 As the lights come on at the field and the sun goes down, spectators can prepare to watch the fireworks that will be shot off at dusk.